 Keep tabs on Yellowstone news, which may affect traffic on www.nps.gov/yell/planyourvisit/parkroads.htm.

-And if all else fails, remember those old-fashioned books of maps—atlases I think they used to call them?
-Well those are pretty effective at planning routes too.
+And if all else fails?
+Remember those old-fashioned books of maps—atlases as they were known?
+Well, those are pretty effective at planning routes, too.